Blue green deployment

 Motivation

 I follow Pieter Levels and he uses (and inspires others to use) a simple tech stack and process.
+And codes directly on the production VPS.
+That saves him tons of money (no cloud, k8s, etc) and makes fixing bugs in production very simple.

 - A VPS in vendors like Linode or Hetzner